GreySeeletsa/alx-pre_course/0x01-git/README.md

-My second readme for task 1
+My second readme for task 1.
+Update for task 4